The Axis Model Research Program

 deriving the Standard Model and emergent gravity with testable predictions.

 This research program introduces the Axis Model, a BRST-consistent effective field theory that derives particle structure, gauge dynamics, and gravitational geometry from a single master Lagrangian.
 Observables arise as scalar-coherent projections of internal vector displacements, a mechanism that reproduces the Standard Model’s SU(3) × SU(2)L × U(1)Y sector and recovers general relativity in the low-energy limit.
-Supported by four interlocking papers with reproducible computational notebooks, the model provides a complete renormalization-group analysis, ensures anomaly cancellation, and delivers falsifiable predictions for fermion mass hierarchies, CKM/PMNS mixing, and testable signatures in lensing, neutrinos, gravitational waves, and cosmological structure.
+Supported by five interlocking papers with reproducible computational notebooks, the model provides a complete renormalization-group analysis, ensures anomaly cancellation, and delivers falsifiable predictions for fermion mass hierarchies, CKM/PMNS mixing, and testable signatures in lensing, neutrinos, gravitational waves, and cosmological structure.

 A Unified Framework for Emergent Particle Structure, Cosmology, and Gravitational Phenomena